psoukie/psoukie.github.io/_notes/intelligence-in-ai.md

 preserve-headings: true
 ---

-The debate surrounding large language models’ (LLMs) capacity for understanding presents a window into their capabilities and the future of machine intelligence.
-Drawing from a range of expert opinions, this article explores what it reveals about the strengths and weaknesses of current models and the path toward human-level intelligence in&nbsp;AI.
+The questions around AI’s capacity to understand meaning present a window into the capabilities and the future of machine intelligence.
+Drawing from a range of expert opinions, this article explores what they reveal about the strengths and weaknesses of current models and the path toward human-level intelligence in&nbsp;AI.

-<a href="https://authograph.com/view?r=ZQvxiBShAa" title="Authograph details" class="authograph">CHC</a>[^atg] The nature of comprehension in LLMs has provoked a vibrant debate.
+<a href="https://authograph.com/view?r=ZQvxiBShAa" title="Authograph details" class="authograph">CHC</a>[^atg] The nature of comprehension in large language models (LLMs) has provoked a vibrant debate.
 While the nuances are crucial for researchers and engineers working on mitigating their downsides and advancing their capabilities, they have significance for anyone engaged with generative AI or interested in the future of machine learning.

 By surveying different perspectives and the special role of symbols and meaning in this debate, this article aims to enrich our understanding of LLM’s strengths, mitigation strategies, and assess how their practical success might shape the journey toward machines with human-level performance.

 ## Machines, Understanding, and Intelligence: A Survey

-The notion of ‘understanding’ in the context of large language models (LLMs) is a subject of ongoing debate.
+The notion of ‘understanding’ in the context of AI is a subject of ongoing debate.
 The differing views stem from several sources: the definitions of terms such as ‘understanding,’ ‘meaning,’ and ‘intelligence;’ conceptual differences on how closely symbols (like words) relate to the concepts they represent; and from tangible observations about the systems.

 Given that language serves as both the subject and the instrument in this discussion, a note on some anthropomorphic descriptions in this article is pertinent.
 As Phillip Brooker, William Dutton, and Michael Mair observe, “While [these] may be useful or indeed harmless, when taken at face value . . . they generate a false picture of algorithms as well as our own thinking and reasoning practices by treating them as analogues of one another.”[^brooker]